Osteoporosis Assessment Center

 Diagnosis and Treatment

 The Osteoporosis Assessment Center (OAC) specializes in the prevention, diagnosis and treatment of osteoporosis and other metabolic bone diseases.
-We use state-of- the-art, dual energy x-ray absorptiometry (DEXA) technology to measure bone mineral density, currently the most precise of all bone density tests.
+We use state-of- the-art, dual energy x-ray absorptiometry (DXA) technology to measure bone mineral density, currently the most precise of all bone density tests.
 Your bone mineral density indicates the strength of your bones.

 The OAC clinical studies program enables patients and community members to gain access to select drug protocols not routinely available elsewhere.
 Through this program, our physicians and clinical research coordinators work with pharmaceutical researchers to evaluate the effectiveness of new medications for osteoporosis.